-- Securing a year round homeless shelter; - Preserve existing low income housing units; - Acquire additional transition housing; and - Complete a brochure of services available for the homeless.

-During the 2002 CDBG Program Year, the Coalition has expanded their beds to full capacity at the Shelter and updated their brochure of services for the homeless.
+- Preserve existing low income housing units.....
+Ongoing: - Acquire additional transition housing; and......
+Ongoing; - Complete a brochure of services available for the homeless....
+Completed w/ annual updates During the 2002 CDBG Program Year, the Coalition has expanded their beds to full capacity at the Shelter and updated their brochure of services for the homeless.
 The homeless shelter is located at 2853 North Avenue.
 The following services and human services providers including faith-based organizations have been identified and included on the brochure.